With thermal hot springs, white sand beaches and enough volcanoes to make your head spin, New Zealand’s North Island is nothing short of spectacular.

 One-way shuttles leave from the car park at 5:30, 6:30, 7:30, 8:30, 9:30am.
 Get to the car park at least 15 minutes early.
 (We took the 7:30 a.m. shuttle and it was nice) There are no signs for parking lot, but you’ll see a bunch of people and cars.

-Toilet in the car park wasn’t working when we were there and the woods was clearly used by loads of people
+The toilet in the car park wasn’t working when we were there and the woods was clearly used by loads of people.

 The shuttle bus was large.
 We drove 15 minutes on paved road and then another 15-20 on gravel.